Crucible Immersion Workshops

 Go as deeply as you can into the creative space of a particular curriculum area to develop the skills to produce more advanced work and develop the artist within.

 Over the course of five days, you will learn theory, principles, and extensive techniques that will give you the necessary skills to work independently.
 Each day will consist of six hours of instruction with four hours of optional open lab time in the evening, with the exception of Friday which will be a full eight hour lab day.
 Lunch and dinner will be provided.

 The workshop week will conclude with a dinner and artist reception, on Friday evening, where artists will have their work on display to talk proudly about.
 Friends and family will be welcome and can join the dinner for a fee.

-*Lunch and dinner is included in the cost of the workshop
+Lunch and dinner is included in the cost of the workshop.

-Also, check out our Youth Immersion Program!
+Know a creative kid?
+Check out our Youth Immersion Program!